Schedule of the Computer Weekly Buyer's Guide feature series.

 The Federal Risk...

-Alcatel-Lucent has posted an unexpected netprofit of €25m (£21.8m) for the third quarter ended 30 September after bookinga oneoff gain related to its pension scheme.
-The networking firm has struggled to turn a profit since its inception in December 2006, and posted its first ever net profit at
+Alcatel-Lucent has posted an unexpected net profit of €25m (£21.8m) for the third quarter ended 30 September after booking one-off gain related to its pension scheme.

 The government has released a blueprint for technology as part of its plan to put the industry at the heart of the UK's economic recovery.